Map Camp is series of events including workshops and talks about Wardley mapping techniques. It’s a community event driven by real practitioners.

-We discuss our ‘Adaptation – the Value Flywheel’ talk at Map Camp.
-And we look at Wardley Mapping as a concept and review an example that Simon Wardley uses.
-We apply the concept to the Value Flywheel.
+Last year the title of our Map Camp talk was ‘Adaptation – the Value Flywheel’.
+We look at Wardley Mapping as a concept.
+And we apply the concept to the Value Flywheel.
 This shows Wardley Mapping working in the practical implementation of ongoing technical strategy.

 Wardley mapping at Map Camp

-We are talking about Wardley Mapping at Map Camp.
-Simon Wardley and the Wardley mapping community have an event called Map Camp.
-And I presented a talk.
-It was an interesting day, with lots of really good feedback on Twitter, etc. I was part of the resilience track.
+Simon Wardley and the Wardley mapping community have an excellent annual event called Map Camp.
+It is always an interesting day, with lots of really good feedback on Twitter, etc. Last year we were part of the resilience track.
 And the title of our session was ‘Adaptation’.
-I mapped the Value Flywheel.
-But in a moment of complete ‘stupidity’ I decided to live map our Adaptation using the Value Flywheel idea from our book.
+I decided to live map our Adaptation using the Value Flywheel idea from our book.

-I thought it was a bit of a masterstroke in relation to the mapping but, because I think when you’re in the office, all the maps are on the walls, aren’t they?
-You’re normally getting people around a whiteboard, and you’re talking about a problem like position movement and placement.
-And then you’ve got the photograph.
+Maps tend to be on the walls when you are in the office.
+People get around a whiteboard and talk about a problem like position movement and placement.
+And then you photograph the map on the whiteboard.
 And you take the photograph and then digitise it.

 Live Wardley mapping

-And the way you’ve used it in this talk was brilliant by uncommenting as you went and using it to really illustrate the narrative and illustrate your content.
+We used it well in this talk by uncommenting as we went.
+And using it to illustrate the narrative and our content.

 Mapping the Evolution of Cloud up to Serverless

-It’s probably worth showing the map itself that is used for Wardley Mapping at Map Camp.
-There was an original map which was this one here, which is probably worth touching on first.
-This isn’t my map.
-This is one of Simon (Wardley’s) maps.
+It’s worth looking at the map that is used for Wardley Mapping at Map Camp.
+It is one of Simon (Wardley’s) maps.
 Simon has been using this map for a long time to talk about the evolution of Cloud up onto Serverless.
-It’s kind of, I think, what do you reckon Mark, this is at least five years old.
-I’ll just talk through this really quickly.
+It’s at least five years old.

 Wardley Map Inertia Points

-So he talks about Compute moving over to Cloud.
-And then there’s the propensity with DevOps, which will start to move to the right, this is good architecture practice, the operating system, and then the run time.
-So he is saying, there’s an inertia point here at the run time going to Serverless.
-A second inertia point going to Cloud.
+Simon talks about Compute evolving to Cloud.
+And the propensity of DevOps to move to the right.
+Along with good architecture practice, operating systems and run time.
+He identifies that run time is an inertia point for moving to Serverless.
+And a second inertia point going to Cloud.

-Once that happens over in serverless, that opens up something called emerging practice, which opens up new need, or new value for the user.
+Once serverless happens, it opens up something called emerging practice.
+Which in turn opens up new need, or new value for the user.
 And often the user doesn’t really know that they need this until it appears.
-There’s a little pattern to this map, that has been used quite a few times.
-So when Simon draws this map, he often will change what this need is, there’s a couple of different needs he puts in here.
-But the pattern of this, and the fact that Serverless unlocks it because you don’t need to worry about a lot of the stuff down here.
+There’s a little pattern to this map that has been used quite a few times.
+When Simon draws this map, he often will change what this need is.
+And there are a couple of different needs he puts in here.
+But it’s about the pattern of and the fact that Serverless unlocks it.

 Serverless and emerging practices

-We have seen this as we’ve been able to navigate through that inertia barrier in the work we’ve been doing especially with Serverless.
-And witnessed that it has opened up emerging practices, it has improved our time to value and our speed.
-It has allowed us to think differently about what is the new emerging value, what is the new need, that we can go and address as an organisation, as a business, or even individually.
+We have seen this unlocking happen.
+As we’ve been able to navigate through the same inertia barrier in the work we’ve been doing with Serverless.
+And we have witnessed it opening up emerging practices.
+It has improved our time to value and our speed.
+And it has allowed us to think differently about what is new emerging value and what is new need.
+And we can go and address that as an organisation, business, or individually.
 So we have lived this map, effectively over the past six or seven years.

-And worked with many, very good engineers who are still stuck at this inertia barrier down here.
-And, you know, people may spend their entire career being stuck on that inertia barrier and still have a successful career.
-But you spend an awful lot of time just trying to get over and burst through that wall and sometimes it doesn’t happen.
+We have work with many good engineers who are stuck at this inertia barrie.
+And people can spend their entire career being stuck on that inertia barrier.
+And still have a successful career.
+But you spend an awful lot of time trying to get over or burst through that wall and sometimes it doesn’t happen.

-You can see that the title of this was ‘Serverless 2030’.
-These things take time, and there’s lots of inertia to change.
-There’s lots of legs and traditional practices and techniques.
+The title of this was ‘Serverless 2030’.
+These things take time because there’s lots of inertia to change.
+There’s lots of traditional practices and techniques.
 And there’s lots of value in them as well.
-So it’s not like overnight they can go serverless there’s an evolutionary journey that the people, teams and organisations need to go on to be able to grasp the value in the top left corner here,
+So it’s not like they can go serverless overnight.
+There’s an evolutionary journey that people, teams and organisations need to go on to grasp the value in the top left corner of the map.

 ‘Adaptation: The Serverless Edge and The Value Flywheel’

-The reason why I think this is interesting and why it was so valuable for us is that this is a higher level technical strategy.
+The reason I think this is interesting and valuable is because this is a higher level technical strategy.
 Your technical strategy isn’t, ‘let’s move to Lambda’.
-It’s right up the value chain looking at how we can reduce operational load, to move faster, so we can unlock those new needs.
-So you have a higher lens that is closer to your business.
+It’s up the value chain looking at how to reduce operational load, move faster and unlock new needs.
+So need a higher lens that is closer to your business.

-That probably brings us nicely into the map itself.
+That probably brings us nicely onto our map.
 This is a snapshot of the map I used for Map Camp.
 The title of the track was ‘Adaptation: The Serverless Edge and The Value Flywheel‘.
-The video itself is worth watching.
-But I’ll give a quick two minutes.
+The video itself is worth watching if you have the time.

 Innovate, Leverage, Commoditize Cycle

-We anchored this map with a senior executive, like a CEO.
+We anchored our map with a senior executive, like a CEO.
 This is pattern we have seen many times.
-There’s a layer across the top here, which is ‘clarity of purpose’ and things that we have here, like operational efficiency, time to value and business growth, have needs around cost management, digital modernization, customer need and even secure rapid experimentation.
+There’s a layer across the top here, which is ‘clarity of purpose’.
+And we have things here, like operational efficiency, time to value and business growth And needs around cost management, digital modernization, customer need and even secure rapid experimentation.
 These are things that might be top of mind for the CEO.

-This layer here belongs to the IT Department or Technology Leaders: if we need those things then we need Self Service Cloud, be able to build quicker, we need better data, we need better security.
+This layer here belongs to the IT Department or Technology Leaders.
+If we need those things then we need Self Service Cloud. to be able to build quicker.
+We need better data and we need better security.
 These are things that you need to do in direct response.